mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 <img src="static/images/tf-idf-equation.png">

 Mathematical equations like these can be a bit bewildering if you're not used to them.
 (Once you've had some experience with them, they can provide a more lucid description of an algorithm's operations than any well written paragraph.)
 To make the equations more concrete, I've added two new columns to the terms frequency table from before.
-The first new column represents the derived IDF score, and the second new column multiplies the Count column to derive the final TF-IDF score.
+The first new column represents the derived IDF score, and the second new column multiplies the Count column to derive the final __tf-idf__ score.
 Notice that that IDF score is higher if the term appears in fewer documents, but that the range of visible IDF scores is between 1 and 6.
 Different normalization schemes would produce different scales.

-Note also that the TF-IDF column, according to this version of the algorithm, cannot be lower than the count.
+Note also that the __tf-idf__ column, according to this version of the algorithm, cannot be lower than the count.
 This effect is also the result of our normalization method; adding 1 to the final IDF value ensures that we will never multiply our Count columns by a number smaller than one.

 <div>
 <table border="1" class="dataframe">